patryk-ku/mpris-discord-rpc/README.md

 ### Player selection

-To select only one specific player, use the `--list-players` or `-l` parameter to get your player name:
+To select only one specific player, use the `--list-players` or `-l` argument to get your player name:

 ```
 ./mpris-discord-rpc --list-players